The Ken 61 Racing Engine

 However, no fewer than three distinct piston configurations have been documented, all of which operated in the same cylinder liner having bridged ports.
 Two of these piston variants were machined from cast iron and featured a blade baffle.
 Some of these are lapped into their bores, but others feature two rings.

 A ringed cast-iron piston is a new one on me - the arrangement seems to negate the usual reason for using rings, which is to allow the piston to be made far lighter through the use of a light alloy casting.
 Presumably the motivation in this instance was to side-step the lapping process.
 My own recently-acquired engine is one of the twin-ring cast iron piston models, as is the example owned by reader Ken Smith.
 The seal provided by the rings is outstanding - my example feels almost like a lapped engine when turned over.
-I also own an incomplete "bones" engine which has a well-fitted ringless lapped cast iron piston.
+I also own two incomplete "bones" engines, both of which have well-fitted ringless lapped cast iron pistons.

 The third configuration which is occasionally encountered is a conventional set-up involving the use of a cast aluminium alloy piston with two rings.
 These latter pistons have high McCoy-style crowns.
 One might think that this would be the "ultimate" development configuration, but in fact my ringed cast iron piston example number 2017 is one of the last examples made.
-Even my lapped piston "bones" motor is a late example bearing the serial number 1977 - the other bears the number 1406.
+Even one of my two lapped piston "bones" motor is a late example bearing the serial number 1977 - the other bears the number 1406.

 In all variants, access to the bypass passage was enhanced through the use of two circular ports in the lower piston skirt which registered with similar openings in the lower cylinder wall.
 This arrangement was identical to that employed in the highly influential Hornet 60.
 Apart from the improved bypass access, it also enhanced piston cooling.